tobermory/RTX-make-gcc/README.md

 Clear as mud?

 Note to RTX authors.
-I think `RTX_Config.h` is erroneously included by both `rtx_evr.h` and `rtx_lib.h`.
+I think `RTX_Config.h` is erroneously included by both `Include/rtx_evr.h` and `Source/rtx_lib.h`.
 Because of this, the Makefile here has to include `RTX/Config` in CPPFLAGS.
 If I remove the `#include RTX_Config.h` from these files, RTX will still build from source.
 The forced inclusion of RTX/Config in CPPFLAGS exacerbates the issue of recognizing that `RTX_Config.h` is really an end-user responsibility.
 I concede that it lives in a 'Config' directory, which highlights it as different from other .h files, but it is still referenced by the core RTX sources (which are all those except `rtx_lib.c`).

 ## Other Devices